-Today’s team tip is about high pressure situations… and more specifically, how YOU react and respond under stress.
+Today’s leadership tip is about leadership under pressure… and more specifically, how YOU react and respond to high pressure situations.

 The important thing to know about acting under stress – is that you have a CHOICE… and the decision you make about how you respond in that moment can make a huge difference in the OUTCOME.

 Oftentimes, when the stakes are high and the pressure is intense, it doesn’t FEEL like we have a choice.
 That’s because we’re hard wired to react automatically.
 This is completely natural… but if you STAY in that place, things start to get pretty messy.

 People get defensive, stop hearing one another, and eventually, communication breaks down altogether.

 In order to be a next-level leader, you have to find a way to step out of that emotionally driven space – and make choices that support your greater purpose.

 This is especially important when the stakes are high.